Patripassianism

-In Christian theology, historically patripassianism (as it is referred to in the Western church) is a version of Sabellianism in the Eastern church (and a version of modalism, modalistic monarchianism, or modal monarchism).
-Modalism is the belief that God the Father, Jesus, and the Holy Spirit are three different modes or emanations of one monadic God, as perceived by the believer, rather than three distinct persons within the Godhead and that there are no real or substantial differences between the three, such that the identity of the Spirit or the Son is that of the Father.
+In Christian theology, patripassianism (as it is referred to in the Western church) is a version of Sabellianism in the Eastern church and a form of modalism (modalistic monarchianism or modal monarchism).
+Modalism is the belief that God the Father, Jesus, and the Holy Spirit are three modes or emanations of one monadic God, as perceived by the believer, rather than three distinct persons within the Godhead; it holds that there are no real or substantial differences among the three, so the identity of the Spirit or the Son is that of the Father.

-In the West, a version of this belief was known pejoratively as patripassianism by its critics (from Latin patri-, "father", and passio, "suffering") because they alleged that the teaching required that since God the Father had become directly incarnate in Jesus, the Father literally sacrificed himself on the cross.
+In the West, this belief was pejoratively called patripassianism by its critics (from Latin patri-, "father", and passio, "suffering") because they alleged that the teaching required that, since God the Father had become directly incarnate in Jesus, the Father literally sacrificed himself on the cross.

 Trinitarian perspective

-From the standpoint of the doctrine of the Trinity, with one divine being existing in three persons, patripassianism is considered heretical by some Christian churches since "it simply cannot make sense of the New Testament's teaching on the interpersonal relationship of Father, Son, and Spirit."
-In this, patripassianism asserts that God the Father—rather than God the Son—became incarnate and suffered on the cross for humanity's redemption.
-This amplifies the personhood of Jesus as the personality of the Father, but is seen by trinitarians as distorting the spiritual transaction of atonement that was taking place at the cross, which the Apostle Paul described in 2 Corinthians 5:19:
+From the standpoint of the doctrine of the Trinity, with one divine being existing in three persons, patripassianism is considered heretical by some Christian churches because it "simply cannot make sense of the New Testament's teaching on the interpersonal relationship of Father, Son, and Spirit."
+Patripassianism asserts that God the Father—rather than God the Son—became incarnate and suffered on the cross for humanity's redemption.
+This amplifies the personhood of Jesus as the personality of the Father, but trinitarians see it as distorting the spiritual transaction of atonement that took place at the cross, which the Apostle Paul described in 2 Corinthians 5:19:

 God [the Trinity] was reconciling the world to himself in Christ [the Son], not counting people's sins against them. [...]
 God [the Trinity] made him who had no sin [Jesus of Nazareth] to be sin for us, so that in him [the Son] we might become the righteousness of God [the Trinity].

-It is possible, however, to modify patripassianism to acknowledge God as having feelings toward and sharing in the experiences of both Jesus, whom trinitarian Christians regard as both human and divine, and of other human beings.
+It is possible, however, to modify patripassianism to acknowledge God as having feelings toward and sharing in the experiences of both Jesus, whom trinitarian Christians regard as both human and divine, and other human beings.
 Full-orbed patripassianism denies trinitarian distinctions, yet it does not contradict Christianity as defined in the Nicene Creed to say that God feels or experiences things, including nonphysical forms of suffering.
-About the crucifixion of Jesus, patripassians claim it is consistent with scripture to say that God the Father suffered—that is, felt emotional and spiritual pain—as he watched his Son (i.e., Jesus) suffer on the cross:
+Regarding the crucifixion of Jesus, patripassians claim it is consistent with Scripture to say that God the Father suffered—that is, felt emotional and spiritual pain—as he watched his Son (Jesus) suffer on the cross:

 The Spirit searches all things, even the deep things of God [...] no one knows the thoughts of God except the Spirit of God [...]
 What we have received is [...] the Spirit who is from God.